Meet Mark

 Walking the talk

-He climbed the Mont Blanc (15,781 feet) with no prior mountaineering experience, following eight months of focused preparation to understand long-term discipline, attention, and resilience under pressure.
+He also climbed Mont Blanc with no prior mountaineering experience, following eight months of disciplined preparation to study long-term attention, resilience and performance under pressure.

 How it all started